quicwg/base-drafts/draft-ietf-quic-http.md

 on the indicated port (including validation of the server certificate as described above), and sending an HTTP/3 request message targeting the URI to the server over that secured connection.
-Unless some other mechanism is used to select HTTP/3, the token "h3" is used in the Application Layer Protocol Negotiation (ALPN; see {{!RFC7301}}) extension during the TLS handshake.
+Unless some other mechanism is used to select HTTP/3, the token "h3" is used in the Application-Layer Protocol Negotiation (ALPN; see {{!RFC7301}}) extension during the TLS handshake.

 Connectivity problems (e.g., blocking UDP) can result in QUIC connection